panjf2000/gnet/README.md

 ## Networking Model of Multiple Threads/Goroutines
 ### Multiple Reactors

-`gnet` redesigns and implements a new built-in networking model of multiple threads/goroutines: 『multiple reactors』 which is also the default networking model of multiple threads of `netty`, Here's the schematic diagram:
+`gnet` redesigns and implements a new built-in networking model of multiple threads/goroutines: 『multiple reactors』 which is also the default networking model of multiple threads in `netty`, Here's the schematic diagram:

 <p align="center">
 <img width="820" alt="multi_reactor" src="https://raw.githubusercontent.com/panjf2000/illustrations/master/go/multi-reactors.png">